capactio/website/docs/development/development-guide.md

 ### Rebuild Docker images and update cluster

-To rebuild all Docker images and upgrade Helm chart on dev cluster with new images, execute:
+To rebuild all Docker images and upgrade the Helm charts on development cluster with new images, execute:

 ```bash
 make dev-cluster-update